uhm-descartes/uhm-descartes.github.io/_posts/2025-05-10-news-open-house-advertisement.md

 <span style="display: block; font-size: 0.95em; color: #555; margin-bottom: 1em;"><em>By {{ page.author }} — {{ page.date | date: "%B %d, %Y" }}</em></span>

 Our first summer retreat and open house will be May 16 (Friday)!
-Mark your calendar, and come to learn more about the exciting works we are doing!
+Mark your calendar and come to learn more about the exciting works we are doing!